epurpur/QGIS-intro/README.md

   - http://www.charlottesville.org/online-services/maps-and-gis-data

-  - Albemarle County digital elevation model (albemarle_dem.dem in github repository)
+  - Download 'Intro to QGIS Data.zip' from this github repository

 # Self Help and More Learning (the most important part)